 Master of Education in Curriculum Studies for Health Interprofessionals

 Acadia University's Master of Education in Curriculum for Health Interprofessionals is a Curriculum Studies program specifically designed for educators and administrators from health fields.
-Our program is a collaboration with Dalhousie University's Division of Medical Education.
+Our program is a collaboration with Dalhousie University's Continuing Professional Development division.
 This program is primarily a face-to-face offering with only a small component offered online.